 Keys are provided to individual staff members on a need-to-enter basis as determined by the appropriate supervisor.
 Lost keys must be reported immediately to one's supervisor and to the College Police.
 Keys must never be loaned to other staff members or students.
 College Police personnel will confiscate any keys which have not been specifically issued to a particular individual.
-When an employee separates from service, they are required to turn in any issued keys to their immediate supervisor.

 No District property may be removed from the campus without written permission from the department chairperson or area supervisor.
 Unauthorized removal of District property from the campus is a violation of the law and may be prosecuted by the District.

-The Facilities Management of each respective campus is responsible for maintenance of campus safety features such as lighting and alarms.
+The Facilities Management Department is responsible for maintenance of campus safety features such as lighting and alarms.